Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Numerical examples

-The fifth benchmark is a high-dimensional spatial 1564-beam structure, representing the most challenging categorical optimization problem considered in this study.
-The 1564 beams are treated as independent categorical design variables, each selected from the same catalog of 54 standard steel profiles with attributes $(A, I_y, I_z, J_x)$.
-This example is specifically designed to evaluate COBALT's scalability in handling an extremely large combinatorial space under uncertainty.
+The fifth benchmark is a high-dimensional spatial 1564-beam structure, representing the largest categorical optimization problem considered in this study.
+The 1564 beams are treated as independent categorical design variables, each selected from the same catalog of 49 standard steel profiles with attributes $(A, I_y, I_z, J_x)$.
+This example is designed to evaluate COBALT's scalability in handling an extremely large combinatorial space under uncertainties.
+The structure bears the dead load of the beams and a heavy snow load on the ceiling of the structure ($200\,\mathrm{N/m^2}$).

 The robust optimization problem is formulated as: